divyasharmasal/liftedmobile/docs/technical_overview.md

 ```

 At the moment, the Lifted App and CMS deployment scripts do not automatically
-add the gateway address to `postgresql.conf`, so this has to be done manually
+add the gateway address to `postgresql.conf`, so this has to be done manually.
-for now.
 One way to get around this is to specify more than one possible
 gateway address, as shown above (`171.17...` and `172.18...`).

 Also make sure to change the port number away from the default: